mmitalidis/Bitonic-Sorter/README.md

+# Bitonic-Sorter

 Bitonic-Sorter contains 4 implementations of the bitonic sort algorithm.
-They are parallel implementations of the algorithm with
+They are parallel implementations of the algorithm with:

 1. pthreads
 2. pthreads with qsort for small arrays
 3. openMP